DexH2R: Task-oriented Dexterous Manipulation from Human to Robots: Experiments

-Our robot system consists of a FANUC LR Mate robot with a Leap Hand\cite{shaw2023leap}.
-We use an Intel RealSense D415 to capture the scene.
-To validate our policy, we evaluated it on four different objects, including two seen and two unseen from the YCB dataset~\cite{calli2015ycb}.
-We scaled up objects to match the dimensions used in human demonstrations.
-We conducted 10 experiments for each object with open-loop execution, recording two key metrics: the grasp success rate and the follow success rate.
-These metrics help assess the system’s ability to not only grasp objects successfully but also maintain control during object manipulation.
+We deploy our policy to a real robot system composed of a FANUC LR Mate robot with a Leap Hand~\cite{shaw2023leap}.
+We evaluated our policy on four different objects, including two seen and two unseen from the YCB dataset~\cite{calli2015ycb}.
+Objects are scaled up to match their sizes in human demonstrations.
+We conduct 10 experiments for each object through open-loop execution and record the success rates of grasping $\text{SR}_{\text{Grasp}}$ and trajectory following $\text{SR}_{\text{Follow}}$.
+The evaluation covers both seen and unseen objects with diverse poses and orientations, providing insight into the generalizability of \ours across different scenarios.